The Chocolate Beetroot Bundt Cake

 I hope you enjoy this recipe, it is an easy one to make so kids can be roped in too.
 And perhaps a nice nourishing choice for an Easter treat too!

-Chocolate Beetroot Bundt Cake with Orange Coconut Cream Ganache
+Chocolate Beetroot Bundt Cake Recipe with Orange Coconut Cream Ganache

 Ingredients for the Cake: